Jon Budmayr

-Jon Budmayr (born December 15, 1990) is an American football coach who is currently an offensive analyst for Iowa.
+Jon Budmayr (born December 15, 1990) is an American football coach who is currently the wide receivers coach for Iowa.
 He played college football at Wisconsin.

 Playing career

 Budmayr was a quarterback at Wisconsin from 2009 to 2011 before he retired due to having multiple surgeries regarding nerve issues.

 Coaching career

 Budmayr stayed at Wisconsin as a student assistant in 2012 and 2013 before going on to Pittsburgh in 2014 as a graduate assistant under his former position coach, Paul Chryst.

 Wisconsin (second stint)

 Budmayr joined Chryst at Wisconsin in 2015 as a graduate assistant, working with the quarterbacks as there was no official position coach.
 He was shifted to a quality control assistant the next season, continuing to coach the quarterbacks.
 When the NCAA approved the hiring of a 10th assistant coach in 2018, Budmayr was officially promoted to quarterbacks coach.

+In 2018, Budmayr's starting quarterback was Alex Hornibrook.
+Hornibrook had passed for 25 touchdowns and 15 interceptions the previous season when Paul Chryst was the position coach.
+Under Budmayr's coaching, Hornibrook dropped to 13 touchdowns and 11 interceptions, with his passer rating falling 16 points.
+In 2019, Jack Coan was named quarterback.
+He threw 18 touchdowns and 5 interceptions.
+After transferring to Notre Dame in 2021, Coan threw for 25 touchdowns, only 7 interceptions, and 400 more yards under quarterback coach Tommy Rees.

+In 2020, Budmayr's quarterback was blue chip recruit Graham Mertz.
+Mertz threw for 9 touchdowns and 5 interceptions, with a 125.2 passer rating.
+Mertz would improve when leaving Wisconsin for Florida, throwing for 19 touchdowns and 10 interceptions with a 157.8 passer rating in 2023.

 Colorado State

 Budmayr was named the offensive coordinator and quarterbacks coach at Colorado State on February 4, 2021.
 He was replaced by Matt Mumme after one season at CSU as head coach Steve Addazio was fired.
+Budmayr also coached quarterbacks in Fort Collins.
+His starting quarterback, Todd Centeio, finished the season with 15 touchdowns,10 interceptions, and a 133.4 passer rating.
+Centeio would transfer to James Madison the following year and pass for 25 touchdowns and only 5 interceptions, improving his rating to 169 in the Dukes' transition year into FBS.
+Centeio was the fourth straight starting quarterback coached by Budmayr that had better statistical production when coached by other quarterback coaches.

+The Rams offense finished 97th in scoring offense in the nation, averaging 23.7 points per game.